cysouw/diathesis/text/c03_summaryDia.md

 ### *Verursachte Bewegung* {#sec:summary-verursachte-bewegung}

 The ~~Verursachte Bewegung~~ diathesis is attested in two variants.
 With intransitive verbs (full discussion in [@sec:prepositions-intransitive-location-as-result] and subsequent sections) like *schwitzen* 'to sweat' [@next a] this diathesis adds both an accusative and an obligatory location.
-Semantically, this diathesis expresses that the verb causes the movement of the new accusative object role to be in the location.
+Semantically, this diathesis expresses that the verb causes the motion of the new accusative object role to be in the location.
 With transitive verbs (full discussion in [@sec:prepositions-transitive-location-as-result]) like *befehlen* 'to command' the effect is similar, though there is no new accusative added.
 With an added location the semantic effect is that the verb causes the accusative object to move to the location [@next b].

 ::: ex
 a.
 Ich schwitze. \